DICOMweb

 New to DICOM WSI?
 Check out our introductory tutorial to learn how slide microscopy images are organized in DICOM.

 Detailed information on the DICOMweb endpoints that are available to access IDC data is provided here.
-In brief, there are two DICOM stores - the IDC-maintained DICOM store and the Google-maintained DICOM store - available and we recommend that you familiarize yourself with the documentation to learn about the differences between the two, and select the option that is optimal for your use case.
+In brief, there are two DICOM stores available - the IDC-maintained DICOM store and the Google-maintained DICOM store - we recommend that you familiarize yourself with the documentation to learn about the differences between the two, and select the option that is optimal for your use case.

 Unique identifiers: locating the relevant slides